$3 Million grant presented to Catoosa Schools for From HERE to CAREER Academy

 Jan.
 14 marked the formal presentation to Catoosa County Public Schools and the From HERE to CAREER Academy of a $3 million check from the Technical College System of Georgia to help get the construction of the academy started.

 Around 100 people gathered at the Catoosa campus of Georgia Northwestern Technical College.
-CCPS Superintendent Denia Reese shared some of the history of the academy – how a host of people came together over the course of several years to plan the academy that will train high school students in numerous high-demand technical pathways to prepare them for the workplace.
+Catoosa Schools Superintendent Denia Reese shared some of the history of the academy -- how a host of people came together over the course of several years to plan the academy that will train high school students in numerous high-demand technical pathways to prepare them for the workplace.

 Although the campus has not yet been built, the first “cohort” of students is already training at GNTC and during the same Jan.
 14 event, the students were presented with their first certificates of accomplishment.